The Larry Sanders Show: Origins

 From the mid-1980s to the late 1990s, a stream of American stand-up comedians found success in sitcoms on broadcast network television, including Bill Cosby, Roseanne Barr, Richard Lewis, Jerry Seinfeld, Tim Allen, Paul Reiser, Tom Arnold, Brett Butler, Ellen DeGeneres, Drew Carey, Kevin Brennan, and Ray Romano.
 Garry Shandling took a slightly different path with the cable network sitcoms The Larry Sanders Show and its forerunner It's Garry Shandling's Show.

 In It's Garry Shandling's Show, Shandling makes use of the George Burns technique of directly addressing the audience.
 He speaks to the studio and home audiences as well as the other actors, often in quick succession.
 In both shows celebrity guests appear as themselves and Shandling essentially plays himself: a star of a television show and stand-up comedian with a distinctive "comic persona and rhythm".
-Shandling said, in an interview with Entertainment Weekly, "the idea for doing something about a talk show host actually came out of an It's Garry Shandling's Show episode in which I was the guest on an LA morning show ...
+Shandling said, in an interview with Entertainment Weekly, "The idea for doing something about a talk show host actually came out of an It's Garry Shandling's Show episode in which I was the guest on an LA morning show ...
 I thought I could make the talk show look very real so the audience would buy that part and then slowly suck them into the realities of life once Larry goes behind the curtain."

-In 1981, Shandling performed a stand-up routine on The Tonight Show and subsequently became a regular guest, particularly on short notice.
-He also began appearing as a guest host and, in 1986, replaced Joan Rivers as "permanent guest host."
-He was considered to be a possible, although unlikely, successor to Johnny Carson.
-After Jay Leno replaced Carson in 1992, Shandling was offered his own late-night (1 a.m.) talk show but preferred instead to create "a show about a talk-show", The Larry Sanders Show.
+In 1981, Shandling performed his first appearance doing a stand-up routine on The Tonight Show.
+He subsequently became a regular guest, particularly being able to appear on short notice to fill unexpected gaps in the Carson show's schedule.
+He also began appearing as a guest host and, in 1986, replaced Joan Rivers as the "permanent guest host" when Carson was away from the show for vacation or illness.
+Shandling was considered a possible, although unlikely, successor to Johnny Carson.
+After Jay Leno replaced Carson in 1992, Shandling was offered his own late-night (1 a.m.) talk show but preferred instead to create "a show about a talk-show", which became The Larry Sanders Show.
 The series has similarities to The Player, The King of Comedy and classic Hollywood back-stage musicals with their "let's put on a show" theme, but the links to The Tonight Show are so strong it verges on parody.
 Alex Pareene commented "Shandling turned down hosting a network late night show to do a brilliant cult hit sitcom about a version of himself who took the deal."